roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 <script type="module" src="node_modules/svelte-fomantic-ui/src/lib/fomantic-ui/fomantic-ui.js"></script>
 ```

+Notice that jquery is being included in this project.
+If you don't wish to use jquery, you can omit the first line above, but many of the fomantic-ui modules won't work.
+However, everything that only requires css will still be fine.

 ## Usage

 To use fomantic UI in your project, import the required elements from `Core.svelte` in the script section, and then use them below, for example: